 Avoiding the vulnerability or mitigating its effects

 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Use static analysis tools to show the target of calls and accesses and to produce alphabetical lists of names.
-Human review can then often spot the names that are sorted at an unexpected location or which look almost identical to an adjacent name in the list.
+— Use static analysis tools to show the target of calls and accesses and to produce alphabetical lists of names, and possibly followed by human review to detect the names that are sorted at an unexpected location or which look almost identical to an adjacent name in the list;

-— Use languages with a requirement to declare names before use or use available tool or compiler options to enforce such a requirement.
+— Use a language with a requirement to declare names before use or use available tool or compiler options to enforce such a requirement;

-— Avoid names that conflict with (unreserved) keywords or language-defined library names for the language being used.
+— Avoid names that conflict with (unreserved) keywords or language-defined library names for the language being used;

-— Avoid names that only differ by characters that may be confused visually in the alphabet used in development.
-For the Roman alphabet these would include as ‘O’ and ‘0’, ‘l’ (lower case ‘L’), ‘I’ (capital ‘i’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.
+— Avoid names that only differ by characters that may be confused visually in the alphabet used in development, such as for the Roman alphabet characters such as ‘O’ and ‘0’, ‘l’ (lower case ‘L’), ‘I’ (capital ‘i’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’;

-— Avoid names that only differ in the use of upper and lower case to other names.
+— Avoid names that only differ in the use of upper and lower case to other names;

-— In languages with optional declarations of variables, always use explicit declarations of the variables to assist compiler checking.
+— In languages with optional declarations of variables, always use explicit declarations of the variables to assist compiler checking;

 — Use language features such as preconditions and postconditions or named parameter passing to facilitate the detection of accidentally incorrect function names.